halfer/proximate-requester/README.md

 could be used.
 Presently just a
 [file cache](https://github.com/php-cache/cache/tree/master/src/Adapter/Filesystem) is implemented.
 * Logging is based on the [PSR-3 standard](http://www.php-fig.org/psr/psr-3/).
+* Customisable request matching, which determines whether any two requests are to be treated as the same for caching purposes.

 Rationale
 ---